-BAYESIAN PNMs III
+BAYESIAN PNMS III

-- A Bayesian PNM need not actually calculates $\mu^y$ and then compute the push-forward; we demand only that the output of the PNM is equal to $Q{\sharp}\mu^y$ .

-Being Bayesian is specific to the quantity of interest Q a PNM $\beta(\mu, \cdot)$ can be Bayesian for some priors $\mu$ yet be non-Bayesian for other choices of $\mu$ .

-Interestingly, about half of the papers published on PN can be viewed as being (at least approximately) Bayesian. - A key advantage of Bayesian probabilistic numerical methods is that they are closed under composition.
+- A Bayesian PNM need not actually calculates μ^V and then compute the push-forward; we demand only that the output of the PNM is equal to Q[±]μ^V. Being Bayesian is specific to the quantity of interest Q a PNM β(μ, ·) can be Bayesian for some priors μ yet be non-Bayesian for other choices of μ.
+Interestingly, about half of the papers published on PN can be viewed as being (at least approximately) Bayesian. - A key advantage of Bayesian PNMs is that they are closed under composition.
 For non-Bayesian PNMs it is unclear how these can/should be combined, but we note an analogous discussion of statistical "models made of modules" in the recent work of Jacob et al. (2017): strictly Bayesian models can be brittle under model misspecification, whereas non-Bayesianity confers additional robustness.